-I suggest the principles to follow rather than tell you the ideal you should be keeping all the time.
+I suggest the principles to follow rather than tell you what you should be doing all the time.
 While meticulous planning, scientific testing and monitoring all have their place they can’t give us a complete picture of our true, innate running ability.
 By over-focusing on tangible physiological benchmarks, we often overlook the intangibles: the psychological, spiritual, and even mystical factors that allow us to tap into our energies and unlock our hidden potential.

 Learn more about Art’s approach to coaching:

 Here’s more from the depths of my coaching philosophy:

 Running gives us a real-life experience of scientific method as applied in our personal lives.
 I’m passionate about clarifying the jargon of scientifically proven training principles and bringing things down-to-earth by adding the element of practical experience.

 Each physiological state, aerobic, lactate-glycolytic and anaerobic produces energy with distinct sensory-based references.
 The body knows by the way the world looks sounds and feels.
 The key is to constantly monitor my experience as I move: What do I see?
 What is it that I hear?
 How do I feel?
 When I’m free of strain or tension, the sensory information is distinct, expansive and three dimensional with a peripheral vastness and expansiveness.
 The point for me is to focus on the experience I’m having rather than dwell on the pace I’m running.
 All I think about is how to manage my energetic state effectively so my natural speed and endurance can emerge in a relaxed way.